-A request for a specific exception to this policy may be made by an employee to his or her supervisor, who may approve or deny the request.
+A request for a specific exception to this policy may be made by an employee to the supervisor, who may approve or deny the request.
 The supervisor should maintain written documentation of the employee request and the decision to approve or deny the request.
 Faculty engaged in unethical conduct of the type described in this policy are subject to the normal disciplinary procedures of the University.
-Such unethical conduct may or may not involve sexual harassment as prescribed by the Prohibition of Discrimination and Harassment Policy (see Policy Library).
+Such unethical conduct may or may not involve sexual harassment as prescribed by the Prohibition of Discrimination and Harassment Policy.

-8.5.
+8.6.
 Drug-Free Workplace